narjislaraki/pae-2021/README.md

     <td style="border:1px solid black;">No</td>
     <td style="border:1px solid black;">
-    Send the information (email, username, password, password confirmation, first name, last name, address [street, building number, city, post code, country and optionally unit number]) to the server, which one will send a response back. those information need to be unique in the DB: email, username.
+    Send the information (email, username, password, password confirmation, first name, last name, address [street, building number, city, post code, country and optionally unit number]) to the server, which one will send a response back.
+    The following information need to be unique in the DB: email, username.
     </td>
 </tr>